Sinai factors of nonsingular systems: Bernoulli shifts and Anosov flows: Introduction

 \subsection{Dissipative systems are universal}

 Recently, we showed that a large class of nonsingular Bernoulli shifts have stationary Bernoulli shift factors \cite{KosSoo20, KoSooFactors}.
-A curious aspect our results is that it also applies to dissipative Bernoulli shifts, and it turns out there was a deeper reason why we never had to assume conservativity.
+A curious aspect of our results is that it also applies to dissipative Bernoulli shifts, and it turns out there was a deeper reason why we never had to assume conservativity.
 We say that a nonsingular system is \dff{factor-universal} if it has every nonsingular system as a factor.
-Recall a nonsingular system is dissipative if it has a wandering set of positive measure, is conservative if there are no wandering sets of positive measure, and is totally dissipative if the measurable union of the wandering sets is the whole space; see Section \ref{diss-section} for more precise definitions. \begin{theorem} A totally dissipative system on a non-atomic measure space is factor universal. \end{theorem} We prove two versions of Theorem \ref{thm: dissipative factors}: one in the slightly more general setting of a countable group action, Theorem \ref{Dissipative actions}, and another in the setting of flows, Theorem \ref{Krengel}.
+Recall that a nonsingular system is dissipative if it has a wandering set of positive measure, is conservative if there are no wandering sets of positive measure, and is totally dissipative if the measurable union of the wandering sets is the whole space; see Section \ref{diss-section} for more precise definitions. \begin{theorem} A totally dissipative system on a non-atomic measure space is factor-universal. \end{theorem} We prove Theorem \ref{thm: dissipative factors} in the slightly more general setting of a countable group action; see Theorem \ref{Dissipative actions}.
+We will also consider a version of Theorem \ref{thm: dissipative factors} in the setting of a flow in Theorem \ref{Dissipative flows}; the case of flows is more subtle, and it is not true that every totally dissipative flow is factor-universal.

-Theorem \ref{thm: dissipative factors} may come as a surprise since a totally dissipative transformation is, by a result of Hopf, isomorphic in the nonsingular category to the simple shift transformation $x \mapsto x+1$ equipped with Lebesgue measure on the real line, and the latter is a rather predictable and seemingly uninteresting system; see Proposition \ref{Hopf}.
+Theorem \ref{thm: dissipative factors} may come as a surprise, since a totally dissipative transformation is, by a result of Hopf, isomorphic in the nonsingular category to the simple shift transformation $x \mapsto x+1$ equipped with Lebesgue measure on the real line, and the latter is a rather predictable and seemingly uninteresting system; see Proposition \ref{Hopf}.
 Although the proof is surprisingly simple, our result has several interesting applications in bridging several definitions of chaos in dynamical systems.

-In the context of Nobel laureate, lya Prigogine's theory of dissipative structures \cite{doi:10.1126/science.201.4358.777}, Theorem \ref{thm: dissipative factors} provides an abstract mathematical explanation of how dissipative structures are systems which can possess both chaotic behavior and elliptic islands, since under this mathematical framework \emph{any} system is a subsystem of a dissipative system.
+In the context of Ilya Prigogine's theory of dissipative structures \cite{doi:10.1126/science.201.4358.777}, Theorem \ref{thm: dissipative factors} provides an abstract mathematical explanation of how dissipative structures are systems which can possess both chaotic behavior and elliptic islands, since under this mathematical framework \emph{any} system is a subsystem of a dissipative system.

 Theorem \ref{thm: dissipative factors} together with the works of Sinai and Livsic \cite{MR0317355} and Gurevic and Oseledec \cite{MR0320274}, implies that \emph{every} transitive $C^2$ Anosov diffeomorphism has stationary Bernoulli factors, and thus all transitive $C^2$ Anosov diffeomorphisms can be used to simulate an iid sequence, in an equivariant way.